jadounrahul/kartsnms/doc/Support/Configuration.md

 ## Pre-load configuration

 This feature is primarily for docker images and other automation.
-When installing LibreNMS for the first time with a new database you can place yaml key value files in `database/seeders/config` to pre-populate the config database.
+When installing KartsNMS for the first time with a new database you can place yaml key value files in `database/seeders/config` to pre-populate the config database.

 Example snmp.yaml